 Detroit Dam Downstream Passage and Temperature Control – Piaskowski said the PDT should resume this fall.
 (1 October 2016).
 Spear asked where we left off and Piaskowski said we got to 30% on the temperature portion.

 Willamette Valley Turbine Maintenance – platform mounting brackets - Eppard reported that annual maintenance happens where in the past the brackets have been installed for supports for a platform to perform Turbine maintenance.
-There was a concern that the brackets stuck out too far from the wall and the thought was that they were hurting fish.
-The brackets were all removed and study was conducted that revealed that the same injuries were happening to the fish.
+Based on balloon tag studies at Cougar, there was a concern that maybe some of the fish mortality and injury was caused by the fish hitting the brackets which stuck out from the penstock wall.
+The Corps asked PNNL to review their sensor fish data (from a 2010 study at Cougar?), and those data didn’t show incidence of strike at the bracket locations.
+Nonetheless, the brackets were all removed at Cougar and Detroit? and.
 They are now reinstalling the brackets.
 They are a conical shape now that protrudes only a couple inches off the wall.
 There are 6 or 8 around the entire turbine.
 Burchfield asked about sensor fish data.
 Eppard said that the tests were conducted before and after the removal of the initial brackets and the strike data did not change.
-Burchfield ask if the conical design has been used elsewhere and Eppard said yes most facilities are using them now.
+Burchfield ask if the conical design has been used elsewhere and Eppard said yes most Corps? facilities are using them now.
 Eppard reported that they are starting with installing these brackets at Cougar and isn’t sure of the rest of the schedule or if they are being replaced at every dam.
-Spears asked again about if there was a difference in fish injury with or without the brackets.
+Spear asked again about if there was a difference in fish injury with or without the brackets.
 Eppard reported that to his knowledge there was not a difference.
 Spears asked about what a ballpark figure of the cost might be and Eppard didn’t know.
+Burchfield asked for a schedule for this repair action, and requested the Corps coordinate with WFPOM and RME Team so that we can plan studies around any special actions such as turbine shutdowns or reservoir drawdowns.
 ACTION: Eppard to send out designs of the new brackets.

 Cougar Dam Downstream Passage Alternative Study – Documents posted on the website that contain all the information in detail: Cougar Downstream Fish Passage Alternative Study, Fish Benefits Workbooks – Juvenile Chinook and Steelhead Run Timing, and Cougar Parameter Selection Rationale.